German police carry out raids over online child sex abuse images | DW | 03.12.2020

 Some 41 properties were searched in the raids, which took place in several cities across the state, including Düsseldorf, Essen, Aachen, Duisburg and others.

-German authorities were tipped off about the suspects by the US-based National Center for Missing and Exploited Children (NCMEC).
+German authorities were tipped off about the suspects by the US-based National Center for Missing and Exploited Children.
 The organization works with social media giants and internet providers to flag and collect evidence of abuse that it then passes along to law enforcement.

-The German state of NRW, the most populous in the country, has been the center of several major child abuse scandals over the past two years.
+NRW, the most populous state in Germany, has been the center of several major child abuse scandals over the past two years.

 In June, 11 people were arrested on suspicion of abusing children and filming their actions after videos and photos were seized from a house in the western city of Münster.
 Investigators said they had identified at least three victims, aged 5, 10 and 12.

-In a separate scandal in the town of Lügde, some 125 kilometers (80 miles) from Münster, several men were found to have abused children several hundred times at a campsite over several years.
+In a separate scandal in the town of Lügde, some 125 kilometers (80 miles) of Münster, several men were found to have abused children several hundred times at a campsite over several years.

 In October, German Chancellor Angela Merkel's Cabinet agreed harsher jail terms for sexual violence against children, which would raise the maximum prison term to 15 years.

-The draft bill must still be passed by parliament before they go into effect.
+The draft bill must still be passed by parliament before it goes into effect.

 rs/msh (AFP, dpa)